 School shootings in the United States

-In the two decades following the Columbine shooting, the U.S. has experienced 11 mass school shootings and hundreds of smaller-scale attacks that have touched every state in the union, with more than 278,000 students experiencing some form of gun violence.
+In the two decades following the Columbine shooting, the U.S. has experienced at least 12 mass school shootings and hundreds of smaller-scale attacks that have touched every state in the union, with more than 278,000 students experiencing some form of gun violence.
 John Cohen, a former Department of Homeland Security official, stated that Columbine “absolutely” influenced subsequent shootings.
 Mass shootings since Columbine include: